 Rozina still had her car and taking advantage of it we (Nikos, Rozina, Naxos, and I) drove to Paliokastro (a village inland) for dinner.
 During the night there were a lot of mosquitoes.

 The Faneromeni’s crewman, Samile, helped me to raise the heavy fisherman’s hook anchor which we left behind of Mr. Karapanayiotis’ house.
 I do hope to find it next year.

 During the past two weeks the weather had been very windy with NW winds of force 7 and 8.
-Today’s Navtex forecast calls winds of only 5-6 force in the Samos Sea.
+Today’s Navtex forecast called for winds of only 5-6 force in the Samos Sea.

 Thetis left Poseidonio, Samos at 1140.
 Destination Agathonisi because I did not want to travel a great distance and wanted to be at a place with a good GSM signal so that I can hear from Corinna that she had arrived safely in South Africa.
 Also, I wanted to hear from Andonis Ephremides who was due to arrive in Athens yesterday and will be joining me aboard Thetis for a few days, most likely on Friday.

 Near Samos, the wind was 5-35 knots NE but later changed to 12-25 knots NW.
 We motor-sailed until the wind changed and then sailed with both sails.
 It was a pleasant sail other than that I was forced to keep the motor running to charge the batteries and supply the watermaker with electricity so that it could replenish the fresh water tanks.
 The fuel on the fuel tank was running low but I planned to stop in Patmos and top the tank and avoid siphoning from the spare jerry cans.